tjtate/sparkpost-api-documentation/services/recipient_list_api.md

 Once a recipient list is deleted, it cannot be recovered.
 Before deleting a list, ensure that it is no longer needed and keep a backup copy.
 If a deleted list is needed again, the list must be resubmitted with the CREATE API.

+**Note**

+If a transmission contains a recipient list, the recipient list cannot be deleted if the transmission is submitted or generating.

 + Parameters
     + id (required, string, `unique_id_4_graduate_students_list`) ...
 Identifier of the recipient list